Legofarmen/tunics/README.md

 ## Windows

- 1. Install the latest Solarus 1.4.x engine from [http://www.solarus-games.org/engine/download/].
+ 1. Install the latest Solarus 1.4.x engine from http://www.solarus-games.org/engine/download/.

- 2. Download the Source code (zip) for Tunics 0.2 from [https://github.com/Legofarmen/tunics/releases/tag/v0.2].
+ 2. Download the Source code (zip) for Tunics.

  3. Extract the `data` folder from the Tunics zip and put it in the directory where you installed Solarus.